 So, what’s the deal with giving instructions to ESL/EFL students.
 Do you slow it down and make it simple enough?
 Or, is it good practice for the students to have to figure some stuff out?

 Whatever your theory of teaching is, you’ll probably be able to pick up some tips and tricks for giving instructions in the ESL Classroom.
-We’ll include an introduction to the very important ICQ and CCQs.
+We’ll include an introduction to the very important ICQ (instruction checking questions) and CCQs.

 Keep on reading if you want to know the best way to give ESL instructions to your English learners.